edurant/edurant.github.io/courses/csc4651/xferLearningLab.md

 ---
-title: "CSC4651/5651 Deep Learning In Signal Processing: Week 2 Lab"
+title: "CSC4651/5651 Deep Learning In Signal Processing: Transfer Learning in MATLAB or Signal Representation Lab"
 ---

 The Week 2 Lab has two options, depending on your previous experience with machine learning.